1345: War of Succession

-A kind of side conflict to the Hundred Years' War was the War of the Breton Succession, a conflict between the Houses of Blois and Montfort for control of the Duchy of Brittany.
+Connected to the Hundred Years' War was the War of the Breton Succession, a conflict between the Houses of Blois and Montfort for control of the Duchy of Brittany.
 The French backed Blois and the English backed Montfort in what became a miniature of the wider conflict between the two countries.
 The House of Blois had laid siege to the town of Quimper in early 1344, and continued into 1345.
 During the summer and autumn of 1344, the Montfortist party had fallen apart.
 Even those who had been John of Montfort's staunchest allies now considered it futile to continue the struggle.
 It therefore mattered little that in March 1345 John finally managed to escape to England.
 With no adherents of note of his own, he was now little more than a figurehead for English ambitions in Brittany.

 Edward III decided to repudiate the truce in summer 1345, a year before it was due to run out.
 As part of his larger strategy, a force was dispatched to Brittany under the joint leadership of the Earl of Northampton and John of Montfort.
 Within a week of their landing in June, the English had their first victory when Sir Thomas Dagworth, one of Northampton's lieutenants, raided central Brittany and defeated Charles of Blois at Cadoret near Josselin.

 The follow-up was less impressive.
 Further operations were delayed until July when Montfort attempted the recapture of Quimper.
 However, news had reached the French government that Edward's main campaign had been cancelled and they were able to send reinforcements from Normandy.
 With his strengthened army, Charles of Blois broke the siege.
 Routed, Montfort fled back to Hennebont where he fell ill and died 16 September.
 The heir to the Montfortist cause was his 5-year-old son, John.

 During the winter, Northampton fought a long and hard winter campaign with the apparent objective of seizing a harbour on the north side of the peninsula.
 Edward III had probably planned to land here with his main force during summer 1346.
 However, the English achieved very little for their efforts.
 Northern Brittany was Joanna of Dreux’ home region and resistance here was stiff.
 The only bright spot for the English was victory at the Battle of La Roche-Derrien, where the small town was captured and a garrison installed under Richard Totesham.

 A coin of Alfonso XI of Castile, dated circa 1345.